codesport/admin-panel/README.md

 Technically you can have all your  components in 1 file, however, for manageability, React developers prefer to have one component per file and use import and export statements to assemble an application.

-Refer to the Reacts documentation for more info on [conventions and use](https://reactjs.org/docs/components-and-props.html).
+Refer to the Reacts documentation for more info on its coding [conventions and use syntax](https://reactjs.org/docs/components-and-props.html).

 ## Updates to JavaScript Via ES6